Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0018-durable-jobs.md

 outside of these auto-restarting jobs.
 It is assumed that most of the jobs in our system will have less than a dozen steps and mostly pass around integers and other primitives.
 Even MnemonicDB ReadOnly models boil down to essentially 2 ulongs: the TxId and he EntityId.

+## Points of Clarification

+* Q: If the code is run and re-run multiple times, how can we reduce the amount of work that is wasted during a restart?
+  * A: By memoizing the results of jobs that are run multiple times.
+For example breaking out a `NewGuid` call into a UnitOfWork means that the `NewGuid` call will only be run once, and the result will be passed to the parent orchestration when it is needed.
+* Q: If the code is rerun multiple times, how do we interface with code that doesn't fit into this model like an HttpDownloader?
+  * A: It is assumed that this code will be in a `UnitOfWork` and save its state to disk periodically in some other format.
+When the job is restarted, the UnitOfWork should look at its inputs and what is on disk, and restart where it left off.
+This is a bit more complex, but it is assumed that these sorts of systems are rare and so a bit more effort on the part of the developer is acceptable.
+* Q: How much data can I pass between jobs?
+  * A: The data is serialized to JSON, so the size of the data should be kept to a minimum.
+It is assumed that most data will be stored in MnemoicDB or another database and then passed between jobs as keys.